arunav-bhattacharya/learning-kotlin/README.md

 >   - Secondly we can have a class that implements multiple interfaces, but it can extend only one class.
 >

+### Generics

+- Similar to Java.
+Will revisit later.

 <br/>

 ## Nulls

+- Kotlin is a null-safe language
+- We cannot assign types to `null`.
+- null check is done in Kotlin by appending `?` to the defining type

 <br/>